 This is yet another exciting activity you can do in the World Heritage rainforests of Cairns.
 This time, you can go white water rafting across its wild rivers and streams.

 Or you can try the Tully River if you’re looking for more of a challenge.
-This river features grade 3 and 4 rapids.
+Tully River features grade 3 and 4 rapids.

 No matter which river you choose, no prior experience is required.
 Depending on the tour you choose, you can also enjoy an Australian barbecue beside the banks of the river.

-Either way, this is a great way to reconnect with nature and have a lot of fun while you’re doing it.
+Either way, river rafting is a great way to reconnect with nature in the Cairns region and have a lot of fun while you’re doing it.

-When you go on this cruise, you’ll be taken to the Great Barrier Reef on a pontoon where you’ll spend most of the day.
-This pontoon comes with Wifi, a full buffet, and drinks.
+When you go on this boat cruise, you’ll spend the day on a Great Barrier Reef pontoon boat that has Wifi, a full buffet, and drinks.

 From there, you can see the reef’s massive assortment of marine life from a glass-bottom boat, or you can get a closer look in a semi-submersible vessel.